ableyjoe/uwo-mesc/ECE-9609B-001-GW19/presentation2/presentation2-notes.md

 Many mitigation techniques were proposed, some of which focused on tightening the algorithms for processing CNAME and NS targets and the processing of ADDITIONAL section glue by a resolver.
-However, the two principal avenues for mitigationi were (a) increasing the avalable entropy in outbound queries, making it harder to spoof responses and (b) the deployment of DNSSEC as a cache-protection mechanism.
+However, the two principal avenues for mitigation were (a) increasing the available entropy in outbound queries, making it harder to spoof responses and (b) the deployment of DNSSEC as a cache-protection mechanism.